Category: priorities

 Why I Blog

+Why do I blog?
 I’ve been blogging for over 10 years.
-For nine or so of them, my posts were few and far in between.
+For nine or so of them, my posts were few and far between.
 I often had ideas I wanted to write about, but I found it very difficult to develop the discipline and make time to sit down and write.
-I’ve been trying to make up for…
+I’ve been trying to…

 -